 The capital and port, Santa Cruz de Tenerife, is a working city with an authentic Spanish feel, free of tourists in the most part.
 Many of those that do make their way from the beach resorts do so for the Tenerife Carnival, an enormous and happy fiesta full of colour costumes, energetic samba dancing and noise that is often referred to as the world's second-best carnival, after Rio de Janeiro in Brazil.

 Tenerife's longstanding popularity as a fly-and-flop destination means that there are often travel deals to be had, incorporating flights and accommodation to suit all budgets.
-Cheap flights and low cost holidays are prevalent, and in the peak season holidaymakers from across Europe cram the purpose-built coastal resorts of Los Cristianos, Costa Adeje and Playa de Las Américas - where neon-lit nightlife and sunburned northern-Europeans abound.
+Cheap flights and low cost holidays are prevalent, and in the peak season holidaymakers from across Europe fill the coastal resorts of Los Cristianos, Costa Adeje and Playa de Las Américas.
 But travel outside the main summer season or choose a hotel a little way away from the others and even these traditionally busy areas can provide a calming escape.

 La Tejita beach, Tenerife